com-480-data-visualization/project-2023-ak_team/ProcessBoook.md

 To finish we added a default actor that we choose to be Heath Ledger to have a by-default graph when we launch the programm so the user don't arrive on a blank page.
 We also display all his infos and movie posters.

+### Modification of the Radar Chart

+In the end, we discussed with Professor Vuillon, he suggested to us to do a comparaison of genre between the search actor and the linked actors in the radar chart.
+We found the idea very interesting as it open a new dimension to our project, to compare the carrer of actor that played together.
+We can then respond to questions like "Did this actor played with other actor that was similar to him ?
+With the same carreer ?" or "I feel that this actor played in a lot of comedy movie, but is it more than average ?".

 ## Peer Assessment

 #### Part made by Aymeric Bacuet (297168)